-Adults used in the adult-child ratio must be an employee of the Agency.

-Compliance with these ratios shall be determined based on actual attendance.

-If a situation occurs that may compromise ratio requirements:

-- Immediately notify your Coordinator - It may be necessary to move children to other classrooms, if staffing allows ratios to be maintained. - Utilize all available staff members to maintain ratio; this includes support staff - It may be necessary to limit the number of children in attendance.
+- Preschool Classrooms - Maintain 1:8 adult -child ratio - Adults used in the adult-child ratio must be an employee of SCUSD. - Compliance with these ratios shall be determined based on actual attendance. - If a situation occurs that may compromise ratio requirements: - Immediately notify your Coordinator - It may be necessary to move children to other classrooms, if staffing allows ratios to be maintained. - Utilize all available staff members to maintain ratio; this includes support staff - It may be necessary to limit the number of children in attendance.
 If this occurs, immediately notify your Coordinator